 I have a bit of a mixed family history: I was born in Belgium and then lived in Germany for 5 years.
 We moved to Cincinnati when I was 7, and when I was 18 I went off to Pittsburgh to study Mechanical Engineering at Carnegie Mellon University.
 My mother is Bolivian and my father is French-Mexican.
 I grew up speaking French at and Spanish as I traveled to Latin American to spend most of my summers with my grandparents and cousins.
 As I have most recently spent 7 years abroad in Austria and Switzerland, I’ve had the chance to perfect my German as well.
 I now live in Zurich with my boyfriend and two kittens.

 I started as an engineer at Bombardier Transportation, the leader in manufacturing of railway equipment.
-In Lehman’s terms we are awesome at making trains, trams, locomotives – essentially if it has wheels, goes on tracks and is electric, we make it.
-I moved through different product lines and countries in my engineering roles before eventually transitioning to sales.
-I am now responsible for Light Rail Vehicle (tram) sales in Switzerland.
+I moved through different product lines and countries in my engineering roles before eventually transitioning to sales, where I was responsible for Light Rail Vehicle (tram) sales in Switzerland.
 Shortly after the program, I started at Boston Consulting Group in Switzerland.